A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 [Full Level to Wealth Chart](http://2e.aonprd.com/Rules.aspx?ID=581)

-All level 1-4 items should be awarded in this book.
+All level 1-4 items and cash should be awarded in this book.

 ### General TO DO
   - DCs